ComedicChimera/chai-lang.dev/content/startup_guide/chapter9.md

             Add(a, b) => evaluate(a) + evaluate(b)
             Mul(a, b) => evaluate(a) * evaluate(b)

-Notice that we reference the instance we are matching against as part of the pattern and that we need to call `evaluate` recursively in our `Add` and `Mul` cases -- our data structure is inately recursive, and we need to handle that recursion.
+Notice that we reference the variant we are matching against as part of the pattern and that we need to call `evaluate` recursively in our `Add` and `Mul` cases -- our data structure is inately recursive, and we need to handle that recursion.

-{{< alert theme="info" >}}Our match is exhaustive since we covered every possible instance and combination of values in those instances.{{< /alert >}}
+{{< alert theme="info" >}}Our match is exhaustive since we covered every possible variant and combination of values in those variants.{{< /alert >}}

 If we run the `evaluate` function on `expr`, the result is `11` which is exactly what we expect.
 However, `evaluate` will work on any expression built up of sums and products.